Farmin Shahabuddin, MPH, Sunny Cui, Morgan Wharton, and Jessica Cote, National Center for Health Research

 The Bottom Line

 For most people, drinking coffee seems to improve health more than harm it.
 Many of coffee’s health benefits increase with the number of cups per day, but even one cup a day lowers the risk of several diseases.
-However, women who want to get pregnant or already are pregnant and women over 65 should probably limit their coffee intake because, in their case, the risks may outweigh the health benefits.
+However, women who want to get pregnant or are already pregnant should probably limit their coffee intake because, in their case, the risks may outweigh the health benefits.

 All articles are reviewed and approved by Dr. Diana Zuckerman and other senior staff.